KiaFathi/blogPosts/myPosts/twosComplement.md

 var five = 5;
 five.toString(2); // 101

-var eight = 8;
-eight.toString(2); // 1000

 ~five; // -6
-~eight; // -9

 ```

 Why do we see this unexpected behavior in Javascript?

 ###Complements of Two's Complement

 What is Two's Complement?
 It is a system to represent positive and negative numbers using bits.
+It is because of Two's complment that we see unexpected behavior when using the ~ operator.

 Two's Complement works by using the most significant bit as a signal for whether a number is positive or negative.
 A 0 in the most siginificant place represents a positive number, and a 1 represents a negative number.